Installation Options

 Small Chimney Installation

-• This is the best option for an aerial installation as gives the maximum height can be achieved without the use of a long mast.
+• This is the best option for an aerial installation as gives the maximum height that can be achieved without the use of a long mast.

 • If in doubt regarding any aspect of height safety, always seek professional advice and never increase the risks by taking chances.